 It’s part of the project leader’s role to align these different views into a single team view.
-They should guide the team to agree on the goal for the project.
-This covers what the end result will look like (a new product launch, a new website, a packaging refresh etc), and when it will be delivered by.
+They should guide the team to agree on the project’s goal.
+This covers what the end result will look like (a new product launch, a new website, a packaging refresh etc), and when it’ll be delivered by.

-Once those are agreed, the focus shifts to how the team deliver that.
+Once agreed, the focus shifts to how the team deliver the goal.
 That’s all the tasks and activities needed to deliver the end result.
-When there’s disagreements, you refer back to the agreed goal.
-You decide based on which actions best help you deliver that goal.
+When there’s disagreements, you refer back to the goal.
+You decide based on which actions best help you deliver the goal.

-Where it gets tricky is when the project impacts on some other part of the business.
+Where it gets tricky is when the project impacts on another part of the business.
 It disrupts products going down the line in the factory, for example.
 Or an advertising campaign for a new product clashes with a planned campaign for an existing one.
-In those sorts of cases, you usually need to call in the project sponsor / stakeholders to help make a decision.
+In those sorts of cases, you usually need to call in the project sponsor / stakeholders to help.
 We’ll come on to those roles shortly.

 Project team dynamics